Marvel Civil War Storyline

 Marvel Civil War Fight

-Just like how heroes turned against each other in Watchmen, the same happens in the Marvel Civil War storyline.
-Iron Man fighting Captain America is the height of excitement.
+The whole hero-versus-hero thing reaches its peak when Iron Man and Captain America finally throw down.
+It’s like watching your parents fight – you don’t want to pick sides, but you can’t look away.
+This Iron Man vs Captain America conflict is at the heart of both the comic and the movie.
 Of course everything works out in the end and the aftermath had the government give complete amnesty to all those who had offended.
 Yes, I realize how ludicrous that sounds.